tronprotocol/tips/tip-verify_proof.md

 (bool result,bytes memory msg) = VERIFYMINTPROOF(byte[1480] intput);
 ```

 The length of `input` is 1480 bytes.
 For the output, `reuslt` is a bool value to indicate whether the proof verification succeeds, the length of `msg` is 33~1057 bytes, which returns the node value to construct the Merkle tree.
+The time cost of `VERIFYMINTPROOF` instruction takes about 10ms.

 （2）`VERIFYTRANSFERPROOF`